-There were 1,878 American newspapers in 1940.
-Now, there are 1,427.
-As the newspaper business fades, the civic discourse it has led is being reshaped.
+The American newspaper business is fading and the civic discourse it has led is being reshaped.
+Newsrooms are shrinking and most papers are printing less news.
 The industry’s revenue has fallen by more than a third since 2005, its best year, when sales reached $60.2 billion.
-Newsrooms are shrinking and most papers are printing less news.
-Today, newspapers employ roughly a third fewer professionals than they did at their peak in 1989.
+Newspapers employed roughly a third fewer professionals in 2013 than they did at their peak in 1989.
 In other ways, journalism is booming.
-There’s been a proliferation of professionally produced blogs, including those from established media companies, that draw big audiences, and the explosion in social media means news can circulate ever more widely.
-Even so, online readers are less valuable to advertisers.
-The industry’s business model is in flux and so are its principles and practices.
+There’s been a proliferation of online news sites, which employed 5,000 people in 2014.
+And the explosion in social media means news circulates ever more widely.
+Even so, online readers are less valuable to advertisers than print readers.
+The industry’s business model is in flux.
+So are its principles and practices.